fixongbg/simple_mame_frontend/README.md

 # Number of visible items in the list
 VISIBLE_ITEMS = 20

-# Left padding for the ROM list
+# # Adjust this to control the left position of the list.
-PADDING = 5 # Adjust this to control the left position of the list
+PADDING = 5
 ```